Janesh7/CPP_DSA/Pointers/readme.md

 <datatype> *p -> systanx to create a pointer, the pointer created is pointing to the <datatype>
 <b> * - is a DEREFERENCE OPERATOR , means VALUE OF, ie tell the value in the memory addy</b>

-- Size of a pointer of anything is ALWAYS 8
+- Size of a pointer of anything is ALWAYS 8 and size of an address is also 8

 int *ptr = 0;
 <b>ptr = &i; // NOTE : NO * WHILE POINTING THE ADDRESS</b>